Nooorrrr/Nooorrrr/README.md

 <h1 > 👋 Hey there ! </h1>

 <p>
-  I'm Batman , or as people call me by my fulll name, Noor Benhaddya a 18 year old Usthb survivor and an upcoming developper
+  I'm Batman, or as people call me by my cover up name, Noor Benhaddya a 19 year old Usthb survivor and an upcoming developper
 </p>